About the Artist

 Caitlin Dundon's studio is open by appointment, please email or call to arrange a time and date.
 Click here for studio directions and location information.

 The Handmade Showroom, carries hand painted original cards and small original paintings.
 Pacific Place Mall, 600 Pine Street, Seattle, WA (third floor), Open Monday - Saturday, 10 am - 8 pm, Sunday 11 am - 7 pm.

 Her work has been published in Lesley Riley's (Northlight Books) Creative Lettering Workshop.
 Dundon’s work has appeared in Letter Arts Magazine, Seattle Magazine, Seattle Business Monthly, Seattle Bride, Manhattan Bride and The Frye Art Museum.
 She has been featured on television on an episode of The Style Fyle, with Kerry Damiano reporting, Seattle Channel’s City-A-Go-Go, with Nancy Guppy reporting, and mentioned in the Washington Post.
 She has written articles for Somerset Studio Magazine.
 Her art has been featured in Somerset Studio magazine’s Lively Art of Lettering.
 She is also proud to have been a guest artist blogger in Somerset’s online presence, Somerset Place.
 Her published books include Brave Spirit: Inspirational Quotations on Following Your Dreams Postcard Art (2018), The Painted Word: Mixed Media Lettering Techniques (Schiffer Publishing, 2019).
 Dundon is also a published children's book author.
 The Yellow Umbrella, illustrated by Sandra Speidel (Simon & Schuster, 1994) was named Pick of the Lists by the American Bookseller's Association.

 Born in Rochester, New York in 1967, Dundon graduated from Syracuse University with a BFA in Communication Design.
 She moved to Seattle in 1989 and worked as a graphic designer and production manager before starting her own company in 1996, creating one-of-a-kind handscripted keepsake boxes under the name One Heart Studio.
 After working with customers and craft gallery buyers directly for over ten years, she started to license her art in 2003 through Sagebrush Fine Art and has been licensing her art recently with Roaring Brook Art Company.
 Dundon’s art has been published as posters, greeting cards, plaques, wall tiles, journals cotton throws and fabric – some featuring the artist’s own original text.
-She is currently a licensed artist represented by Roaring Brook Art Company.

 Dundon's studio is located in Seattle, WA, where she lives with her husband, writer/editor Randall Woods.